DMFT-evolution/DYNAMITE/docs/reference/cite.md

 Acknowledgment

-If DMFE or its documentation helped your work, please acknowledge the project.
+If DYNAMITE or its documentation helped your work, please acknowledge the project.
 Bug reports and feature requests are welcome.